 Safe tracks, safe towns fact sheetDownload PDF 1.62 MB

 PULLING TOGETHER FOR SAFER COMMUNITIES

-Norfolk Southern has adopted a culture in which safety is more than just set of guiding principles; it is a way of life.
+Norfolk Southern has adopted a culture in which safety is more than just a set of guiding principles; it is a way of life.
 Norfolk Southern’s safety program extends beyond our rail operations and into the communities in which we live and work.
 As your transportation providers and your neighbors, we strive to be safety leaders both in the workplace and at home.